TR EN

 KEY LEARNING OUTCOMES OF THE COURSE UNIT (On successful completion of this course unit, students/learners will or will be able to)

-Explain the importance of water and minerals in nutritional biochemistry.
+Explains the importance of water and electrolytes in nutritional biochemistry.

-Explain the importance of biochemistry in 21st century daily life.
+Outlines the importance of enzymes in biological life.

 WEEKLY COURSE CONTENTS AND STUDY MATERIALS FOR PRELIMINARY & FURTHER STUDY